rod-laycock/raspberry-pi-vivarium/README.md

 By default ubuntu server is not connected to Wifi, it should be using ethernet, but that's so old hat ;)

-ls /sys/class/net - to find out the name of your device 'wlan0' is common.
+To find out the name of your wireless device, issue the command:

+    ls /sys/class/net

     eth0   lo  wlan0

 sudo nano /etc/netplan/50-cloud-init.yaml